mkrul/pet-registry/documentation.md

 - Use consistent test patterns across all similar interactions
 - Apply same select testing strategy throughout test suite
 - Maintain consistent approach for all MUI Select tests

+## New Learnings
+- When testing MUI Select components:
+  - Use querySelector to find the native input element
+  - Trigger change events directly on the native input
+  - Use data-testid attributes for reliable element selection
+  - Match exact option values from configuration files
+- For snapshot testing:
+  - Create snapshots at the container level to capture full component state
+  - Include provider wrappers in snapshot renders
+- When testing filter components:
+  - Test both the presence of filter options and their interactions
+  - Verify filter changes trigger correct handler calls
+  - Use configuration files as source of truth for options
+  - Test option presence before testing interactions